kantonio88/berlin-transport-analysis/README.md

 4. Run the cells to see the analysis and visualizations.

 ## Acknowledgments
-This project was created for learning and demonstration purposes.
+This project was created for learning and demonstration purposes for future job interviews .